rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 moisture_ and _luminescence_ from various sensors scattered about.

-As mentioned earlier _MQTT topics_ are strings with a hiearchal structure very similar to a files complete path representing the _directory structure_.
+As mentioned earlier _MQTT topics_ are strings with a hiearchal structure very similar to a file-path.
 We are going to take advantage of this fact and structure our topics such that we can extract the _StationID_ and _SensorID_ directly from the topic itself.

 ```
 ss/data/{:stationid}/{:sensorid}